Aruhasi/Observed_fingerprint/README.md

     conda activate mykernel
     ```
     Note:
-    - Replace mykernel with the actual name specified in the environment.yml file if it's different.
     - Ensure that Conda is properly installed on your system.
     - If any issues arise, verify the Python version and dependencies listed in environment.yml.
 ---